 AHFC encourages families to advance their career goals through an Education Scholarship.
-Successful applicants can receive assistance up to $2,500 to help them achieve a variety of career goals — from technical training to college tuition.
+Scholarship awardees can receive assistance up to $2,500 to help them achieve a variety of career goals — from technical training to college tuition.

-- Applicants must reside in an assisted rental unit owned by AHFC, or receive assistance through a Housing Choice Voucher.
+- Applicants must reside in an assisted rental unit owned by AHFC, or receive assistance through an AHFC housing voucher.

 - Adults may apply if they wish to attend a vocational, trade, or academic school.

 - High school seniors may apply if they plan to attend a vocational, trade, or academic school in the semester after graduating high school.